alacrity-ai/shipwright-survivors/README.md

 ### Things to Explore:
   - [ ] "Town Portal" - Back to the planet?
   - [ ] Add autofire option?

-### Small Things:
-  - [x] Turret shots vanish too fast, they should only vanish right at the end

 ## 📝 Commands